pypeit/PypeIt/doc/fluxing.rst

 observatory in a dedicated campaign (sometimes decades ago), and published for use.
 PypeIt includes measured extinction files for many of the observatories whose spectrographs are supported by the pipeline.
-The list of current extinction files is in ``pypeit/data/extinction/README``, and shown below:
+The list of current extinction files is in ``pypeit/data/extinction/extinction_curves.txt``, and shown below:

-..
-TODO: I'm a bit surprised this works on readthedocs.
-We might want to
-.. instead copy the README into the doc directory when we build to docs...

-.. include:: ../pypeit/data/extinction/README
+.. include:: include/extinction_curves.txt.rst
-   :literal:

 The extinction correction is applied twice in the flux calibration process: